vincechan/CarND-PID-Control-Project/writeup.md

 ## Describe how the final hyperparameters were chosen.
 The hyperparameters were chosen manually.
 I would update the parameters in code, observe the effects the simulator, and updates the parameters again until I found a good combination.

-First I kept D term and I term at zero.
+First I kept D term and I term at 0.
 I did this to try to find a P gain that's sufficiently large to make the turns on the track.
 I gradually increased the P term from 0.1.
 Once it saw that it could pass the first turn.
-I started turning D. I gradually increased it from 1.0 until I saw that the car can drive around the track without too much oscillation.
+I started tuning D. I gradually increased it from 1.0 until I saw that the car can drive around the track without too much oscillation.
-Finally I updated I term to 0.0001.
+Finally I tuned I term starting from 0.0001.

 The final gains are Kp=0.15, Kd=1.5, Ki=0.0001